 Fisherman’s Village: The best night market in Koh Samui

-Fridays are the best night to go for all the buzz, but if you prefer a more subdued experience, you can try another weeknight.
+Fridays are the best night to go for all the buzz, but if you prefer a more subdued experience, try another weeknight.
 Get dropped off at Beach Road and wander through 860 meters of boutique stores, street vendors, cafes, and bars.

 Take your time meandering down the car-free road.
 Stop to sample food to suit all cravings and tastebuds.
 Local Thai favourites can be found among sushi, sausages, and salmon.
 If you are feeling more adventurous, try a crocodile skewer.
 Eat, shop, eat some more, and enjoy the balmy weather.